Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Coupled problem statement

 where the first right-hand side term is the normal traction due to the hydrostatic pressure, while the second one is the tangential traction due to shear stresses in the fluid that act on the solid's surface (here, it results from the Poiseuille flow), see~\citep{Hamrock_2004} for details.

 Note that the $\nabla$ operator here is defined on the lubrication surface $\Gamma^\text{f}$, and the second right-hand side term in~\eqref{eq:fsi_f} is not exactly perpendicular to the outward normal $\vec{n}$ to the surface $\Gamma^\text{fsi}$.
-Nevertheless, this slight inconsistency is justified by the requirement of small slopes of the surface geometry for validity of the Reynolds equation, see for example, a discussion concerning the fluid flow through fractures in~\citep{brown1995applicability}, and is often accepted in elasto-hydrodynamic lubrication problems~\citep{stupkiewicz2009finite,stupkiewicz2016finite}.
+Nevertheless, this slight inconsistency is justified by the requirement of small slopes of the surface geometry mentioned above, and is often accepted in elasto-hydrodynamic lubrication problems~\citep{stupkiewicz2009finite,stupkiewicz2016finite}.

 Moreover, in the derivation of the Reynolds equation~\eqref{eq:reynolds} the thickness of the fluid film is assumed to be much smaller than other length scales, and therefore, the term corresponding to the tangential traction in~\eqref{eq:fsi_f} is often neglected in lubrication problems.
 However, in application to sealing problems, studies of the elasto-hydrodynamic lubrication regime show a noticeable effect of the shear tractions on the seal's leakage, see~\citep{stupkiewicz2009elastohydrodynamic}.
 Therefore, for the sake of completeness, we will consider both normal and shear components of the fluid-induced traction in the developed framework.